CZ-NIC/fred-docs/EPPReference/ProtocolBasics/ProtocolExtensions.rst

    </epp>

-The examples of responses are illustrated for each specific command with its structure description in further chapters.
+Examples of responses are illustrated for each specific command with its structure description in further chapters.